Ghulam Muhammad (Gilgit-Baltistan politician)

-Ghulam Muhammad is a Pakistani politician who is member-elect of the Gilgit Baltistan Assembly.
+Ghulam Muhammad is a Pakistani politician who has been a member of the Gilgit Baltistan Assembly since November 2020.

 Political career

-Muhammad contested 2020 Gilgit-Baltistan Assembly election on 15 November 2020 from constituency GBA-21 (Ghizer-III) on the ticket from Pakistan Muslim League (N).
+Muhammad contested the 2020 Gilgit-Baltistan Assembly election on 15 November 2020 from GBA-21 (Ghizer-III) on the ticket from Pakistan Muslim League (N).
 He won the election by the margin of 904 votes over the runner up Muhammad Ayub Shah of Pakistan Peoples Party.
 He garnered 4,334 votes while Shah received 3,430 votes.